luftywiranda13/generator-bunny/readme.md

 #### Push those changes to GitHub
 Don't add tag, publish, or bump your project version manually.
-[Semantic-release][semantic-link] will do those stuffs for you.<br />
-Your release version number is also formatted based on [SemVer][semver-link].
+[Semantic-release][semantic-link] will do those stuffs for you.
+Your release version number is auto-formatted based on [SemVer specifications][semver-link].

 ### 3. Your own workflow